stephengaito/micro-editor-justify-text/Readme.md

 On a Linux machine you can use the bash script:

-  bin/install
+    ./bin/install

-to install reWrapText for your use.
+in this directory to install reWrapText for your use.